IBM/cloud-native-starter/workshop/01-introduction.md

 ### 3.2 MicroProfile

-For cloud-native applications, Kubernetes and Istio deliver a lot of important functionality straight out of the box, to ensure **resiliency** and **scalability**, for example.
+For cloud-native applications, Kubernetes and Istio delivers a lot of important functionality straight out of the box, to ensure **resiliency** and **scalability**, for example.
 This functionality works generically for microservices, regardless of which language they have been implemented in and independent from the application logic.

-However some cloud-native functionality cannot be handled by Kubernetes and Istio, since it needs to be handled in the business logic of the microservices: application specific failover functionality, metrics, and fine-grained authorization, for example.
+However, some cloud-native functionality can't be handled by Kubernetes and Istio, since it needs to be handled in the business logic of the microservices: application specific failover functionality, metrics, and fine-grained authorization, for example.

 That’s why we use **Eclipse MicroProfile**, a **JavaEE** extension, to build microservices-based architectures and a great programming model for **Istio**.
-In addition to the application specific logic that Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example invoking and implementing REST APIs,  including their documentation.
+In addition to the application specific logic that Istio can't handle, it also comes with convenience functionality that you typically need when developing microservices, for example invoking and implementing REST APIs,  including their documentation.

-In the following image you can see a list of MicroProfiles, we will use those marked red minimally here.
+In the following image you see a list of MicroProfiles, we will use the  marked red in minimum.

 ![microprofiles](images/microprofiles.png)